 In life, you can always expect the unexpected.
 You may not know which curveballs will be thrown your way, but you can be financially prepared to deal with the issue by building an emergency fund.

-This isn’t your regular savings account, but money set aside to take care of any unplanned expenses or events that impact your financial security.
+This isn’t your regular savings account.
+It’s money set aside to take care of unplanned expenses or events that impact your financial security.

 Continue reading as we take a look at why you need to have emergency expenses ready for those unexpected bills.

-Why should creating an emergency fund be a top priority?
+Why should creating an emergency fund be a priority?

-There are times when life just decides to hit you with an unexpected bill and not having emergency cash on hand can add more stress to the situation.
+There are times when life hits you with an unexpected bill, and not having emergency cash on hand could add more stress to the situation.
 Car repairs, medical expenses, or plumbing issues can all sneak up on you out of nowhere.

 A guideline to stick to is to only use your emergency cash when the unexpected happens.
 Whatever you are spending the funds on should be a necessary and urgent expense.
 Set a specific dollar amount for the account and only draw from it when an emergency occurs.
 Be sure to replenish the amount withdrawn so you are prepared for the next unexpected bill.